Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

  caption: [Tokenization visualization comparing nested array representation (left) with compressed string format (right).
 Individual tokens are color-coded, demonstrating how the string format reduces token count while preserving grid structure for ARC tasks. @lukhausen2025tokenvisualisation]
 )

-This optimization approach reduced the token count by 18 (from 29 to 11), a 62% reduction, in our experimental implementation while preserving all structural information necessary for pattern recognition—a significant efficiency enhancement with potential implications for computational resource utilization in the subsequent training runs.
+This optimization approach reduced the token count by 18 (from 29 to 11), a 62% reduction, in our experimental implementation while preserving all structural information necessary for pattern recognition, a significant efficiency enhancement with potential implications for computational resource utilization in the subsequent training runs.

 == Model Output Format Preference Analysis